onep1xel/TheAccessAgency/content/work/_index.md

   alt: a book cover showing a father and daughter riding their bikes in a shaded space - the sun shines through treetops.
   superheading: Parks Victoria
   heading: National Park Accessibility Evaluation Manual
   text: A self assessment tool for Parks Victoria Staff - understanding accessibility and improving parks for all.
-(Shortlisted for the International ProjectZero Awards)
+(Winner of an International ProjectZero Award)
   link:
     style: sand # whale mint sand
     text: Take a look at this resource